Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Open row

-Excellent leadership can take an organization to the next level while ensuring employee loyalty, teamwork and an overarching commitment to shared goals.
-While leadership styles differ and personality plays a role, you can cultivate specific traits and skills to become the kind of leader your employees respond to.
+Excellent leadership can take an organization to the next level.
+It can also ensure employee loyalty, teamwork and an overarching commitment to shared business goals.
+Leadership styles differ and personality plays a role.
+But, you can cultivate specific traits and skills to become the kind of leader your employees respond to.

-We’ll explore five traits employees prefer in their leaders and share the behaviors and tendencies to avoid at all costs if you want to maintain employee respect.
+We’ll explore five traits employees prefer in their leaders.
+We’ll also share the behaviors and tendencies to avoid at all costs if you want to maintain employee respect.

 What employees want from a leader